joshuat4/MoonstoneClient/README.md

 | <img width="389" alt="em" src="https://user-images.githubusercontent.com/12033253/46915870-c1ce5300-cffd-11e8-9439-3674fa63a469.png">   | <img width="820" alt="screen shot 2018-10-14 at 10 06 12 pm" src="https://user-images.githubusercontent.com/12033253/46915871-c1ce5300-cffd-11e8-80dd-5b6a8b072f2e.png">  |
 | ------------- |:-------------:|

+## Testing UI
+* We have set up unit testing of our application for the UI.
+Since the majority of the app utilises heavily on the UI section of the app, our androidTest tests if any of the inflated elements are not showing up.
+To do this, go to the AndroidTest folder and click Run.
+* There are multiple problems regarding unit testing with GPS coordinates.
+We have used MOCK Locations as was provided.
+Unfortunately, the permission prevents us from allowing us to do more testing with the logic that we have set up for Automatic Swiping.
+    * For instance, in our EZDirection, Android is stubbornly prevents us from taking in permission from AndroidManifest and requests us to do it at Run Time.
+Hence, there's no way of testing the retrieval of GPS coordinates in the Unit Testing, given that Android Test runs the activity once and doesn't allow User interaction.
+    * **TLDR**: We can't give Permission dynamically but only at Run Time.
+This prevents us from unit testing anything with GPS.
+    * Since we can't do it in EZDirection, we have decided to unit test mock locations that is generated from the Android Test instead of the EZDirectionActivity to test case the logic of automatic swiping.
+This requeires the enabling of *Developer Options*.
+However, *it was working fine a week ago, but it stopped working since then.*